Tullahoma–Manchester micropolitan area

-The Tullahoma-Manchester Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of three counties in central Tennessee, anchored by the cities of Tullahoma and Manchester.
+The Tullahoma–Manchester Micropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of two counties in central Tennessee, anchored by the cities of Tullahoma and Manchester.

-As of the 2000 census, the μSA had a population of 93,024 (though a July 1, 2009 estimate placed the population at 99,927).
+As of the 2000 census, the μSA had a population of 93,024 (though a July 1, 2009, estimate placed the population at 99,927).

+The Micropolitan area formerly included Franklin County until it was removed in 2023 to form the Winchester Micropolitan Statistical Area.